 Drawing on her vast palette of influences, Whittney enjoys exploring several avenues of music.
 Her wide vocal range, technical expertise and stylistic versatility make her a chameleon in the music world.
 Even so, Whittney has developed her own distinct voice as a singer-songwriter.
 Her ability to both compose and produce meaningful music gives her an edge as an independent artist.
 Naturally poetic, her songs are both intellectual and soulful, filled with lush vocal harmonies, unconventional melodies, and imaginative progressions.
 When she's not teaching, rehearsing, or performing, you can find her creating in her home studio.
-She independently released her debut album 'Before the Day' in 2014 and has been writing and releasing singles since late 2015.
-In 2016 she co-launched a new, ongoing collaboration project with producer Federico Angel; the duo composes cinematic ambient electronica and is known as Göldmÿne.
-Currently, Whittney is working on a series of original songs featuring kalimba and voice entitled "True North" which is being released one song at a time, and has been releasing ethereal electronic music under the alias STORMCHASER since December 2016.
-In 2017 she released her first full length album 'Please Stop Talking'; music from the LP was approved for appearance on Pandora Radio later that year.
+She independently released her debut album 'Before the Day' in 2014 which was followed by a small number of singles from 2015-2018.
+Having her hands on multiple projects, she has been releasing ethereal electronic music under the alias STORMCHASER since late 2016.
+In 2017 she released her first full length album 'Please Stop Talking'; music from the LP was accepted to Pandora Radio later that year.
 She is currently gearing up to release her second EP, a series of original songs featuring kalimba and voice entitled "True North - Kalimba Songs”, was released in June 2018.
 Her latest endeavors include writing and recording a solo dream-pop style album, and creating ethereal electronic jazz as 1/2 of the duo Mikkel Cloud.